vildntn/Credit-Application-Frontend/README.md

 # Credit Application Frontend
 * A credit application is received by obtaining name, surname, national Id number, phone number and monthly income information from the customer.
 As a result of the information received, the application approval information and the credit limit given are displayed according to the requirements.
 The result is also shown to the customer using toastify.
+* If the customer has made an application before, cannot apply again and sees a message that you have already applied.
 * In addition, the customer can view the application made by entering the national Id number.
 * Made using the React library and formik is used for forms.